When you look at the athletes

 they are not there?

 This article is in response to a recent discussion with a coach.
-This discussion highlighted that in some instances, coaches can view their players only from the perspective of
+This discussion highlighted that in some instances, coaches can view their players only from the perspective of their technical expertise, and the value this contributes.
+For example, how does one linebacker influence your team, in comparison to another whose technical role is identical?

 Does one talk and encourage others more?
 Does one listen and understand the set plays better?

-In reality, when we look at athletes in any sport, we must challenge ourselves to view an athlete’s total contribution and therefore, establish roles for our
+In reality, when we look at athletes in any sport, we must challenge ourselves to view an athlete’s total contribution and therefore, establish roles for our athletes that suit the type of contribution they are capable of making.
+All for the benefit of the team.

 When an athlete makes a more holistic contribution they become a more valuable member of the team.
-These are some factors which I have noticed that can add value to an athlete’s
+These are some factors which I have noticed that can add value to an athlete’s technical role:

 Listening skills: